-- 1. Monitor trends over time in TTIs in blood donors in Australia, in particular, for HCV, HBV, HIV, HTLV and syphilis and to compare the findings from the most recent analysis with that reported in the previous year. - 2.
-Compare the level of TTIs in first-time and in previously negative repeat blood donors with the general population. - 3.
-Identify and analyse the risk factors that are associated with TTIs in blood donors and compare them to the risk factors in the general population. - 4.
+- 1. Monitor trends over time in transfusion-transmissible infections in blood donors in Australia, in particular, for HCV, HBV, HIV, HTLV and syphilis and to compare the findings from the most recent analysis with that reported in the previous year. - 2.
+Compare the level of transfusion-transmissible infections in first time and in previously negative repeat blood donors with the general population. - 3.
+Identify and analyse the risk factors that are associated with transfusion-transmissible infections in blood donors and compare them to the risk factors in the general population. - 4.
 Provide estimates of the residual risk of infection in the blood supply for HCV, HBV, HIV and HTLV. - 5.
-Summarise the data from bacterial testing of platelets and assess the risk of transfusion-associated sepsis. - 6.
-Estimate the rate of 'non-compliance' with TTI specific deferral questions. - 7.
-Summarise major surveillance activity for emerging infectious disease and the Blood Service response.
+Estimate the rate of 'non-compliance' with transfusion-transmissible infection specific deferral questions. - Summarise major surveillance activity for emerging infectious disease and the Blood Service response.